busranurok/busranurok/README.md

 - Interested in mobile and data science & machine learning jobs,
 - Much more comfortable with the mobile,
-- And hence prefer mobile(IOS)jobs.
+- And hence prefer mobile(iOS)jobs.

 ## 💼 Apps